szabogabriel/PasswordPI/README.md

   - Persistence is currently done via property files.

-  - The master password locking is only prepared but not tested.
-It also doesn't encrypt the password vault in its current implementation.
+  - The master locking is implemented.
+Only the hash of the master password is stored.
+The passwords are encrypted by a key computed based on the master password.

   - Web interface is implemented.
 It can be activated directly on the device and also approval of all the requests and changes performed via the web interface.